cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Some of the compiler options can be also specified as parameters of the command line compiler.
 A compiler option specified in the source file using the `#set` directive takes precedence over the option specified as a parameter of the command line compiler.
 The `#set` directives can be placed anywhere in the source file.
 We suggest placing them at the very top of each file, before every other directive or statement.

-When the same option is set multiple times (either on the command line, or in the source file), the last occurrence of the option is used.
+When the same option is set multiple times (either on the command line or in the source file), the last occurrence of the option is used.

 ## Option scope